A Conversation with Mei Lin: 15 Years Living in George Town

 In the heritage zone.
 Full stop.
 There are maybe 30-40 shophouse boutique hotels in the UNESCO area now, and most of them are stunning — restored 19th-century buildings with original tile work, internal courtyards, and rooms that cost a third of what the beach resorts charge.

-My street, Muntri Street, is perfect because it's residential but 5 minutes walk from Armenian Street's art trail and 10 minutes from the best hawker centres.
-Love Lane is the backpacker hub — cheaper but noisier.
+Muntri Street is perfect because it's residential yet 5 minutes' walk from Armenian Street's art trail and 10 minutes from the best hawker centres.
+Love Lane is the backpacker hub — cheaper, but noisier.

 Q: Let's talk food.
 What do tourists always order wrong?

 Two things.
 First, they go to Line Clear for nasi kandar and order timidly — one curry, one side.
 No. The whole point of nasi kandar is the curry flood.
-Tell them "banjir" — it means flood.
-They'll ladle four or five different curries over your rice, and the mixing creates flavors you can't get from any single curry.
+Say "banjir" — it means flood.
+They'll ladle four or five different curries over your rice, and the mixing creates flavors no single curry can.

 Second, they skip the morning market food.
 Cecil Street Market and Jelutong Market have breakfast stalls that open at 6AM — economy rice, curry mee, chee cheong fun.
-These are where we eat before work.
+This is where locals eat before work.
 The food is extraordinary and costs 4-6 MYR.
 Most tourists are still in bed.

 Q: What's your personal favorite dish in Penang?

 Curry mee.
-Not as famous as char kway teow or laksa, but it's the dish I crave when I'm away.
-It's a coconut curry broth with noodles, cockles, tofu puffs, bean sprouts, and — this is essential — a spoonful of sambal and a cube of pork blood.
-I know the pork blood puts some people off, but it gives the broth this rich, iron depth.
+Not as famous as char kway teow or laksa, but it's the dish locals crave when they're away.
+A coconut curry broth with noodles, cockles, tofu puffs, bean sprouts, and — this is essential — a spoonful of sambal and a cube of pork blood.
+The pork blood puts some people off, but it gives the broth this rich, iron depth.

 The best bowl is at a stall in Lorong Selamat — the same street as the famous char kway teow.
-There's a woman who's been cooking it for 25 years.
+One woman has been cooking it for 25 years.
 Her queue starts at 7AM and she sells out by 11.
 6.50 MYR.

 Q: Where do locals go that tourists don't?

 Air Itam market.
 It's at the foot of Kek Lok Si Temple, so tourists walk past it on their way to the pagoda and don't stop.
 The laksa stall there is the best in Penang — better than the famous Gurney Drive one.
-And there's an astonishing duck rice stall that I've been eating at since I was a child.
+And there's an astonishing duck rice stall that Mei Lin has returned to since childhood.

-Also, Jelutong.
-It's a neighborhood east of George Town that has zero tourist infrastructure — no murals, no boutique hotels — but has some of the island's best food stalls.
-The char kway teow at Jelutong night market is arguably the most authentic on the island because it's cooked for locals, not for Instagram.
+Also Jelutong.
+It's a neighborhood east of George Town with zero tourist infrastructure — no murals, no boutique hotels — but some of the island's best food stalls.
+The char kway teow at Jelutong night market is arguably the most authentic on the island, because it's cooked for locals, not for Instagram.

 Q: How do you feel about the street art?

 Honest answer?
-It's been good for the economy and I appreciate what Ernest Zacharevic did — his murals genuinely revitalized interest in the heritage zone.
+It's been good for the economy, and Ernest Zacharevic's murals genuinely revitalized interest in the heritage zone — much like the galleries and arts scene that breathed new life into Battambang over in Cambodia.
 But the street art is now the most visible thing about George Town, and it's actually the least interesting.

 The architecture, the clan associations, the temples, the trade guild histories — that's what makes this place extraordinary.
 George Town was a major port in the British Empire.
 Every shophouse has a story.
-The Clan Jetties have been here since the 19th century, and the families that live there still organize by clan lineage.
+The Clan Jetties have stood since the 19th century, and the families who live there still organize by clan lineage.

-I'd rather tourists spent an hour at the Pinang Peranakan Mansion (27 MYR) learning about Straits Chinese culture than taking selfies with the "Kids on Bicycle" mural for the hundredth million time.
+Better to spend an hour at the Pinang Peranakan Mansion (27 MYR) learning about Straits Chinese culture than taking selfies with the "Kids on Bicycle" mural for the hundred-millionth time.

 Q: What's the tourist trap you'd steer people away from?